 If your loved one's estate requires Texas probate, two different types of administration may be available: independent administration and dependent administration.
 Both offer some benefits and drawbacks.
 The main distinction is the amount of supervision exercised by the court over the personal representative (executor or administrator).
-Your Bryan probate attorney can advise you about which type is possible and most appropriate for your situation.
+Your Texas probate attorney can advise you about which type is possible and most appropriate for your situation.

 Most Texas estates are administered independently.
 An independent administration of an estate allows a personal representative to serve independently of the supervision of the probate court once he or she has filed the inventory of the estate's assets.